 4. Does military combat pay affect my credit?

 If you receive combat pay, you can choose whether or not to include it in your taxable income.

-But remember, this decision is all-or-nothing.
-You must include all of your combat pay or none of it in your taxable income.
+Filers need to remember that this decision is all-or-nothing.
+You must include all your combat pay or none of it in your taxable income.

 5. Can I have my Earned Income Tax Credit added to my paycheck throughout the year?

 In past years, the IRS allowed taxpayers to receive the Advance Earned Income Credit throughout the year.
 However, in 2010 it was repealed and is no longer available.

 6. Can I claim the Earned Income Tax Credit even if my child’s other parent claims him as a dependent?

 If your child lived with you for more than half the year, you generally take the EITC based on the child, regardless of who takes the dependency exemption.